 Or actually partly true, but it’s more just a recommendation.
 When you record on tape live, there is this drive and energy factor that seems to be pretty much diminished on computer recording.
 With DAW it’s not fully gone but radically diminished.
 So your music will benefit from recording live no matter what recording format you use, yet it is not a must.
 The most horrifying thing you can do is to record each instrument to a click track without listening to any other instruments, and then combine the tracks during mixing hoping it will turn out as music.
 Nothing could be as far from the essence of it.
 And unfortunately this is pretty common among home recording.

 I recommended recording the basic tracks live to get more energy and drive.
 When recording to tape you can overdub as much as you want, exactly as you would on a DAW session.
 The only difference is that you cannot decide which take to use after the recording and do any edge-editing.
 Such editing and decisions are done during recording and that saves time.
-On tape recording from that point on when you press record the previous take on the selected track(s) is deleted until you press stop.
+On tape recording from that point on when you press record you delete the previous take on the selected track(s) until you press stop.

 It is very common that we play the basic tracks live and then overdub just the wrong note(s) or the whole guitar track.
 As it is with music in general: it always depends on the situation as there are no rules.
 When recording to tape, you can fix even the small things like one word or one note from the chord section or solo.
-We can do it when it is needed.
+We can do it when needed.
 Should you is a whole another blog post topic.

 Must you record live because there is no possibility of fixing the mistakes?
 The answer in short to that is “no”.